Experienced legal representation for the injured and disabled.

 Ideally, people work until their normal retirement age.
 Many people, however, become sick or have physical and mental conditions which prevent them from working.
 The Social Security Disability program offers benefits to those people who are unable to work due to a physical or mental illness, no matter what their age.

-Tuite Law represents people who have applied for and been denied Social Security Disability benefits.
-The Social Security Administration runs a complicated disability application process filled with paperwork, deadlines, hearings, and appeals.
-We take the hassle out of the process, ensure that necessary documents are timely filed, and advocate on your behalf throughout the disability application process.
+Tuite Law represents people who want to apply for Social Security Disability (SSD) or people who have already applied and have had their claim and benefits denied.
+While many denied SSD claims are actually the result of human error more often than ineligibility for SSD, the Social Security Administration runs a complicated disability application process filled with paperwork, deadlines, hearings, and appeals.
+At Tuite Law, we take the hassle out of the process and act as your personal advocates, ensuring that all the necessary documents are timely filed.
+We advocate on your behalf throughout the disability application process.

 There are four different levels at which you can appeal your Social Security Disability denial in Illinois:

-- Request that your application be reconsidered — You must request this within 60 days and an examiner will re-review your application with the same standards and qualifications for approval as in the initial review.
+- Request reconsideration for your application — You must request this within 60 days and an examiner will re-review your application with the same standards and qualifications for approval as in the initial review.

 - Request a hearing — If your reconsideration was denied, you can request to present your case at a hearing in front of an administrative law judge (ALJ).
 The hearing will take place at an Office of Disability Adjudication and Review (ODAR) and then the hearing decision will be made by the ALJ.
 The ALJ may hear evidence from experts or may request that you undergo a medical evaluation.